tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The contents of ClientESNIInner.nonce.
 (See {{client-behavior}}.)

 retry_keys
-: ESNIKeys structures containing the keys that the client should use on subsequent connections to encrypt the ClientESNIInner structure.
+: One or more ESNIKeys structures containing the keys that the client should use on subsequent connections to encrypt the ClientESNIInner structure.

 This protocol also defines the "esni_required" alert, which is sent by the